atiouajni/anissetiouajni-site/content/posts/automate-hugo-blog-post-publishing-process-with-netlify.md

 hugo new posts/my-first-post.md
 ```

 Once our post is written, read and re-read, we can remove the `draft` property and push the whole structure into our GitHub repository.
-If this property remains at `true`, the content will not be visible to the public once the site is deployed.
+If this property remains at `true`, the content will not be visible to the public after publication.

 ## Deploy static site to Netlify